haberdashPI/vscode-master-key/notes.md

         - make sure it is prominently in the getting started section
 - [ ] make a command that activates the current file directly
 - [ ] profile mater-key.do performance
+    - [ ] define separate bindings for multi-keys when there is no mode defined
+        - these bindings are for the entire sequence, not each key separately
+        - we loose the ability to show a pop-up menu (for the first keybinding only)
+        - but we avoid errors in the execution of the very first binding
+        - not clear this is the right trade off yet 🤔

 5. Review documentation
 6. Release version 0.4